 In terms of the brain, research shows that sleep deprivation has dramatic effects on brain functioning, including impairing performance on high-level thinking tasks and shutting down the brain's language center.
 Studies also show that when people are deprived of sleep, they become less adept at mathematical and verbal tasks.
 Paradoxically, the more tired people are, the more confident they are that their performance is normal, when in fact it is worse.

 It is not entirely clear how long a person can go without sleep, although a period of several days is probably the maximum.
-In 1965 a high school student set a world record by staying awake for 11 days in a row.
-In some research studies participants have stayed awake for 8 to 10 days in a row.
+In 1965 a high school student set a world record by staying awake for eleven days in a row.
+In some research studies participants have stayed awake for eight to ten days in a row.
 These people did not experience any serious medical consequences, but they did exhibit serious deficits in concentration, memory, and cognitive ability as the period of their sleep deprivation increased.